Step-by-Step Reimbursement Claims: Approval & Payment (2026)

 Managing an Individual Coverage HRA (ICHRA) means handling a steady flow of employee reimbursement claims.
 From verifying insurance premiums to approving medical expenses, a disorganized process can quickly become a compliance headache.
 Getting it right protects your company and ensures your team gets the full value of their health benefit.

-This article provides a complete step-by-step guide to approving and paying employee reimbursement claims.
-We will walk through everything from setting up the plan to processing payments and handling year end reporting, giving you the confidence to manage your ICHRA effectively.
+This step by step guide to approving and paying employee reimbursement claims walks through everything from setting up the plan to processing payments and handling year end reporting, giving you the confidence to manage your ICHRA effectively.

 Setting Up Your Plan for Success